 So, here are my top five tips – I hope they are useful for you too!

-Developing independent learners in Art
+Independent learners in Art

 Green and red paper cups

 I introduced a new ‘cup’ system for signalling the need for help.
 Rather than ‘hands up’, calling out and halting work, I employed a new approach to signalling the need for help.
 It’s pretty simple: each double desk has a green and a red paper cup on it.
 Initially, all the desks have the red cup slotted inside the green one and this is placed upside down.
 During the lesson, students swap the red cup to the outside if they feel they need some support.
-Once they have received the help they needed, the green cup goes back on top.
+Once they have received the help they need, the green cup goes back on top.
 Of course, it took a couple of lessons to get students used to working in this way, but they initially like the novelty, and then seemed to recognise the benefit to the way we worked as a class.
 The idea here is that whilst waiting for teacher support, students keep plugging away, and very often they have already overcome the little hurdle they had experienced by the time I get to them.

 It’s surprising how many students respond to a lovely shiny sticker, isn’t it?
 This is nothing new in the teachers’ toolkit, I know, but I felt that the stickers I had did not specifically recognise the attributes that I wanted to see in my students, so I created some for myself.
-You can do this using A4 printable stickers and print from your own computer (I have an example in my TES shop here), or – for a little more money – get some swanky ones printed online (I used www.moo.com and they do make lovely stickers!).
+You can do this using A4 printable stickers and print from your own computer (I have an example here), or – for a little more money – get some swanky ones printed online (I used www.moo.com and they do make lovely stickers!).
 I was inspired by Building Learning Power in coming up with learning dispositions that I wanted to see developed in my classroom.
 Apart from motivating the students, the stickers remind me to talk about these qualities in my classroom practice.
 Which brings me to…

 In addition to the usual skills or knowledge based learning objectives I planned for lessons, I have also started specifically giving learning objectives around the attributes I want the students to practice.
 This means, for example, learning how to improve focus by avoiding distractions.
 Or becoming good at persisting even when there are challenges in the work.
 By talking about these aims and reviewing them in plenary discussions, students see their own progress… Bit by bit we are seeing fewer students waiting for help, and more who are motivated to make progress themselves.